 Our next meeting: Tuesday 7th April 2020 at 5.15pm

 THIS IS CANCELLED DUE TO THE CORONAVIRUS CRISIS - A NEW DATE WILL BE ADVERTISED ON THE WEBISTE ONCE THE CRISIS IS OVER

 "The purpose of The Boulevard Medical Practice is to offer care, support and advice to all patients to enable them to maximise their quality of life."

 The doctors and staff at The Boulevard Medical practice Halifax are proud to offer the highest standard of patient-centred healthcare.
 We run many clinics for the management of chronic diseases such as asthma and diabetes and offer a wide variety of other medical services including antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups.
 New patients who live in our catchment area are more than welcome to join us!
-Sorry - We are NOT currently accepting patient's who live outside our practice area.
-This will be reviewed at some point once the merger is completed.
-Those patients who are already registered as Out of Area will not be affected.

 In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side.
 Please have a look around and do send us some feedback if you like.

 The practice has access for the disabled with all consulting and treatment rooms on two floors along with a patient lift and disabled toilets.
 We also have wheelchairs in the surgery for patients to borrow whilst attending to help them get to / from the car park and around the building.
 Please ask at reception if you would like to use one.